AzimsTech/azimstech.github.io/_posts/2026-02-14-add-rebar-support-turing-gpu.md

 ### 3. Flashing the modified BIOS

+> Flashing a modified BIOS can permanently brick your device.
+Proceed at your own risk.
+{: .prompt-danger }

 - **Go to** `CSME System Tools v15.0 r15\Flash Programming Tool\WIN64`
 - **Right click** → `Ctrl` + `Shift` + **Click** `Open in Terminal`
   ![Open in Terminal](image-5.png){: w="500" .rounded-4}